pmahnke/mahnke-cocktails/recipe/mai_tai.md

 - Method: Shaken
 - Pour: Open Pour
+- Glassware:
+  - Tiki
-- Glassware: Tiki, Crushed Ice
+  - Crushed Ice
+- Garnish:
+  - Mint Sprig
+  - Inverted Lime Husk
-- Garnish: Mint Sprig, Inverted Lime Husk, Cocktail Cherry
+  - Cocktail Cherry
+- Special Prep:
-- Special Prep: Add the mint sprig to the glass.
-Float the dark rum on the drink.
-Add the inverted lime shell and place the cocktail cherry inside. fill the lime shell with 151 rum and light.
+  - Add the mint sprig to the glass.
+  - Float the dark rum on the drink.
+  - Add the inverted lime shell and place the cocktail cherry inside.
+  - Fill the lime shell with 151 rum and light.